-Octagon is a polygon in geometry, which has 8 sides and 8 angles.
-That means the number of vertices is 8 and the number of edges is 8.
-All the sides are joint with each other end-to-end to form a shape.
-These sides are in a straight line form, they are not curved or disjoint with each other.
-Each interior angle of a regular polygon is 135°, therefore, the measure of exterior angle becomes 180° – 135° = 45°.
+In geometry, Octagon is a polygon that has 8 sides and 8 angles.
+That means the number of vertices and edges of an octagon is 8, respectively.
+In simple words, the octagon is an 8-sided polygon, also called 8-gon, in a two-dimensional plane.
+A regular octagon will have all its sides equal in length.
+Each interior angle of a regular octagon is equal to 135°.
+Therefore, the measure of exterior angle becomes 180° – 135° = 45°.
 The sum of the interior angles of the octagon is 135 × 8 = 1080°.
 In this article, let us discuss the octagon shape, its formulas, properties, and examples in detail.

 Shape of Octagon

 Octagon is a geometrical shape in a two-dimensional plane.
-Like the other polygon shapes, we have studied in geometry, such as triangle, square, pentagon, hexagon, rectangle, etc., the octagon is also a polygon.
-The points which define it different from other geometrical shapes is that it has 8 sides and 8 angles.
+Like the other polygon shapes, which we have studied in geometry, such as triangle, square, pentagon, hexagon, rectangle, etc., the octagon is also a polygon.
+The point which defines it as different from other geometrical shapes is that it has 8 sides and 8 angles.

-If squares are built internally or externally on all the sides of an octagon, then the midpoints of the sections joining the centres of opposite squares form a quadrilateral: equi-diagonal and orthodiagonal ( whose diagonals length are equal and they bisect each other at 90 degrees).
+If squares are built internally or externally on all the sides of an octagon, then the midpoints of the sections joining the centers of opposite squares form a quadrilateral: equi-diagonal and ortho-diagonal ( whose diagonals length are equal and they bisect each other at 90 degrees).

 Types of Octagon